idiocc/http/documentary/3-extending.md

 <!-- block-start -->
 <tr><td>

-%EXAMPLE: example/context/CookieTester, ../../src => @context/http%
+%EXAMPLE: src/cookies/CookiesTester, ../ => @context/http%
 </td></tr>
 <tr><td><md2html>

-The _CookieTester_ class allows to add the assertions to the tester.
-To help write assertions, the `this.context` type need to be updated to the `/** @type {import('./Context').default} */ this.context = null` in the constructor.
+The _CookiesTester_ class allows to add the assertions to the tester.
+To help write assertions, the `this.context` type need to be updated to the `/** @type {import('.').default} */ this.context = null` in the constructor.
 Each assertion is documented with standard JSDoc.
 The assertion method might want to create an `erotic` object at first, to remember the point of entry to the function, so that the assertion will fail with an error whose stack consists of a single line where the assertion is called.
 This `e` object will have to be passed as the second argument to the `this._addLink` method.
 The assertion logic, either sync or async must be implemented withing the callback passed to the `this_addLink` method that will update the chain and execute the assertion in its turn.
 If the assertion explicitly returns `false`, no other assertions in the chain will be called.
 </md2html></td></tr>
 <!-- /block-end -->
 <!-- block-start -->